THE PERVERSION OF GRACE

 The fate of man is not decided when he dies.
 The fate of man is decided when he stands before the judgment seat in the Day of Christ.
 The spirit realm is an area of waiting until the Lord comes, raises the dead, and appoints each individual his portion depending on how he has lived on the earth.

-To deliver such an one unto Satan for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus.
+deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus.
 (I Corinthians 5:5)

 Notice in the above verse that the question is not whether or not this sinning Christian will go to Heaven by grace but whether or not his spirit will be saved in the day of the Lord Jesus.
 If the current doctrine of grace were true there would be no question of his entrance into Heaven.
 He is a Christian.
 He goes to Heaven by grace.
 The blood of Jesus covers his fornication with his father’s wife.